Yukasezu00/bookings-api-backend-project/README.md

 ⚠️ Tests will delete data (e.g. DELETE requests), so it's important to restart your server afterward to reset the state.

 - use the command npx prisma migrate reset to reset the database
+- then use the command npx prisma db seed to re-seed the starter data.

 ---